Search results for:

 Don't Forget the CTA.

 When a visitor looks through what the page offers, don't let them wander off without some direction.
 Always have a call to action, whether it's suggesting they subscribe to your email newsletter, follow you on social media or add a feature/product/service to their basket.

 No one is going to read anything you have to say if it's in one massive wall of text.
 It doesn't matter if you cover every single question they could ever have on the topic.
 People scan.
 Especially online.

 Make it easy for them to find the bits they're looking for by breaking up the content into sections with titles, lists, images.
 Whatever.

 Speed up Your Site's Loading Time

-If you site takes too long to load, people aren’t going to hang around waiting.
-They’ll hit the back button and go to the next site.
-In fact, it only takes a few seconds before you’re potentially losing that visitor.
+If your site takes too long to load, people aren't going to hang around waiting.
+They'll hit the back button and go to the following location.
+It only takes a few seconds before you're potentially losing that visitor.

-There are many reasons your site might not load as fast as you’d like.
-Especially if it has a lot of content or is on WordPress with a million plugins and databases all competing with each other to load.
-Use this guide for speeding up WordPress sites.
+There are many reasons your site might not load as fast as you'd like.
+Especially if it has a lot of content or is on WordPress with a million plugins and databases all competing to load, use this guide for speeding up WordPress sites.

 Your Title is Misleading

 Are your titles and page descriptions accurately reflecting what is on the page?
-If not, you’re bound to get visitors looking for something that just isn’t there.
-And of course they aren’t going to stick around unless you’re lucky and happen to catch their attention with something else.
-I wouldn’t count on it, though.
+If not, you're bound to get visitors looking for something that isn't there.
+And, of course, they aren't going to stick around unless you're lucky and happen to catch their attention with something else.
+I wouldn't count on it, though.